 One of the most tool I use constantly in Nuke is Pr_Suite_v1.1, created by Parimal VFX.
 What is included in the suite can be found on the linked website so I will not go into details.
 What this is about is some small improvement I made over the time I use it.

-OpenFolder.py located in Pr_Suite > python > Prp
+OpenFolder.py located in Pr_Suite > python > Prpy

 OpenFolder.py does exactly what its name implies.
 It opens folder of selected read/write node, or nuke script location directly from Nuke.
-Allows user to access those folders without navigating there manually.
-The original code doesn’t work with nodes with relative path however, hence the first improvement below.
-Second improvement is for linux only.
+The biggest flaw I found is it doesn’t work with relative file path.

 - Works with nodes with relative file path.

 - Launches with default file manager instead of hard coded to gnome.